csev/dj4e/assn/mdn/paw_models.md

 Continue editing the `catalog/models.py` file and add the Book, BookInstance, and Author models according to the tutorial.

-Also add the `language` field to the correct table as discussed in the "Challenge" section at the end of the tutorial.
+Also add the `Language` model to your `models.py` as discussed in the "Challenge" section at the end of the tutorial.
+It is OK if you look at their solution in github to get the code.

 Once your models.py file is complete, run the migrations again: